-- Policy 5.1: Ensure that existing and new parks and open space continue to provide high quality recreation opportunities for the community. - South Ogden parks. - Implementation Measure 5.1.2: Incorporate community participation into the design process for parks, trails and open space amenities to ensure the full range of user needs are considered. - Policy 5.2: Utilize a comprehensive urban forestry approach to manage the planting and maintenance of trees on public land.
+- Policy 5.1: Ensure that existing and new parks and open space continue to provide high quality recreation opportunities for the community. - Implementation Measure 5.1.1: Incorporate adult, youth and all-inclusive amenities in South Ogden parks. - Implementation Measure 5.1.2: Incorporate community participation into the design process for parks, trails and open space amenities to ensure the full range of user needs are considered. - Policy 5.2: Utilize a comprehensive urban forestry approach to manage the planting and maintenance of trees on public land.